adobe/alloy/CONTRIBUTING.md

 - You need 3 approvals from the Core Web SDK team to get your PR approved.
 - If you and the Core team cannot agree over a specific concern with the code, Joe (https://github.com/jfkhoury) will be the tie breaker.
     - We encourage and enjoy open minded, deep discussions on this team.
 Try your best to propose a design that the whole team agrees with.

+#### Ownership

+As a contributor, you are not expected to own this feature in case there were bugs or enhancement requests in the future.

+The AEP Web SDK core team will own it.
+For this to work though, we need few things from you:

+- As mentioned in the previous section, we need a detailed technical documents explaining the feature and architecture.
+- We need to have as many conversations as needed by the AEP Web SDK core team to fully understand and approve the design.
+- We need to have as many conversations as needed by the AEP Web SDK core team to fully understand and approve the code.

 ## Pull Request Approval Process